Guest blogger Molly Barnes, of Digital Nomad Life, shares five tips for navigating a safer road trip.

 Before you leave, be sure your home will be secure in your absence.
-Deadbolt locks are a must, and you might want to use timed lighting to make it look like you’re home in the evenings.
+Deadbolt locks are a must.
+Also, you might want to use timed lighting to make it look like you’re home in the evenings.
 Home security systems are also a standard operating procedure for many homeowners.
 With your mind at ease that your home is secure, you can focus on the adventure at hand.

 Properly Equip Your Vehicle

 Vehicle safety involves several factors.
-First off, be sure you have the proper insurance to protect you if something goes wrong.
+First, ensure you have the proper insurance to protect you if something goes wrong.
 You might want to include roadside assistance, an optional add-on for many policies.

 Then take along any equipment you’ll need to get out of jams.
 Jumper cables, a flashlight (with extra batteries), a jack, a lug nut wrench, and a basic tool kit are musts.
-In cold weather or areas with snowy conditions, add snow chains, an ice scraper, and blankets to your checklist.
-Extra water, antifreeze, motor oil, and wiper fluid are also worth considering.
+Add snow chains, an ice scraper, and blankets to your checklist for cold weather or areas with snowy conditions.
+Extra bottled water, antifreeze, motor oil, and wiper fluid are also worth considering.

 Also, be sure you have equipped your vehicle for where you’re going.
 You don’t want to take your luxury sedan on a dirt road in the middle of nowhere.